Meadows 2 hits in return from virus, Rays top Red Sox 5-1

 Moreland put the Red Sox up 1-0 on a second-inning homer.
 He has gone deep seven times in his last 12 games at Tropicana Field.

-The Red Sox loaded the base with one out in the ninth against Ryan Thompson before Nick Anderson entered and struck out Jose Peraza and Andrew Benintendi to get his first save.
+The Red Sox loaded the bases with one out in the ninth against Ryan Thompson before Nick Anderson entered and struck out Jose Peraza and Andrew Benintendi to get his first save.

 Boston also threatened in the eighth with one out but Pete Fairbanks worked out of the jam by striking out J.D.
 Martinez and Xander Bogaerts with two on.